Compare and Recycle

 How Do Smartphones Affect Water Usage?

-The reason that smartphones release CO2 into the air lies behind the energy that is required to power wireless networks and to run the devices themselves.
+The reason that smartphones release CO2 into the air lies behind the energy that is required to assemble mobile phones, power wireless networks and to run the devices themselves.
 You charge your phone using electricity and your Wi-Fi will also be powered by a similar source of fuel.
 The more you use your smartphone, the more energy will be required to keep it running.

-As CO2 levels rise, the Oceans do their part and absorb the carbon dioxide into the water - this is done to try and balance the CO2 that is in the air.
+As CO2 levels rise, the oceans do their part and absorb the carbon dioxide into the water - this is done to try and balance the CO2 that is in the air.
 This process has been keeping our air balanced for millions of years, but too much CO2 can cause seawater to become acidic, ruining the habitats of millions of species.
 If CO2 keeps rising, we will slowly destroy our oceans!

-13 Tonnes of Water per Smartphone
+13 Metric Tonnes of Water per Smartphone

-With World Water Week now in motion, it could be the perfect time to rethink our smartphone usage and try to implement more sustainable behaviours into our lives.
+It's time to rethink our smartphone usage and try to implement more sustainable behaviours into our lives.
 One way to start is to dramatically reduce the yearly upgrade cycle and switch to buying refurbished phones.
+Similarly, reduce your screen on time which not only will be beneficial to your digital well-being, but also your phone battery won't be dying as quickly and you won't need to charge it as often.

-See more posts by Guest
+See more posts by Antonia

 4 Min Read